thegleb/CarND-Capstone/README.md

 We used two different datasets.
 For training the models we used an external one [3].
 For evaluating the model, we created another dataset that was generated with a script.
 This script started with a few background images created by erasing existing traffic lights with Photoshop, onto which it placed a random number of traffic light images at random locations with some random transformations such as rotation or scaling.

-Example of a labeled training image:
+Labeled training image using labelImg:

 ![](./readme-files/sim_labeled_original.png "Sample labeled training image")

-Example of a synthetic image for evaluation:
+Synthetic image for evaluation:

 ![](./readme-files/sim_synthetic_1.jpg "Sample labeled synthetic image")